Kofi Annan Award for Innovation in Africa (KAAIA)

 • “Solerchil Technologies Ltd” – Renting solar powered cold rooms and linking nearly-expired unsold food to buyers

-More information on our finalists
+More information on our winners and finalists

 About the KAAIA